HeshiyaGaya3/TNSDC-Generative-AI/3D medical image segmentation code/README.md

 * To run testing, configure the phase as "testing" in json file and run the command mentioned in Step 2.
 * This version of code only compute dice coefficient to evaluate the testing performance.

-This PyTorch code is built over the template from this [repo](https://github.com/moemen95/Pytorch-Project-Template), for more details about the structure, kindly refer to it.